Enter-a-password/autoChangeBG/README.md

 3. The folder will automatically be created and an example file will appear.
 Replace the example wallpaper with the exact name 'wallpaper.jpeg' to replace it

 # Other Notes
-- The School district changes the wallpaper setting to 'tile', so you will have to convert the image into the same resolution as the display (unable to automate change)
+- The Westada School district changes the wallpaper setting to 'tile', so you will have to convert the image into the same resolution as the display (unable to automate change)

-- This is not to be used to harm the School district or others.
+- This is not to be used to harm the Westada School district or others.
 The purpose of this is to change your wallpaper.
 That's it.